-that either only the fans can get (and thus feel united by) or something that they can try to decipher as the show goes on.
+Secret words are also sometimes used during stage performances, as a sort of Inside Joke that either only the fans can get (and thus feel united by) or something that they can try to decipher as the show goes on.

-- The Dutch radio show "Ekstra Weekend" (2006-2013) had an item called "The Secret Word", in which listeners could send their text messages at the moment the "secret word"-jingle was played.
-When a listener was chosen, he or she receives the secret word off-air.
+- The Dutch radio show "Ekstra Weekend" (2006-2013) had an item called "The Secret Word", in which listeners could send their text messages at the moment the secret word-jingle was played.
+When a listener was chosen, he or she would receive the secret word off-air.
 Then a friend or relative of the listener is called.
 When they pick up the phone, the contestant has to describe the secret word, without actually saying it or mentioning they are on national radio.
 When the other person guesses the word, instantly the James Last version of the "Too Fat Polka (She's too fat for me)" is played, while the entire studio goes crazy.
 Hammering things with trashcan lids or forming a conga line to celebrate the correct answer.
 At last the prizes the contestant wins are revealed.
 When the provided relatives or friends can't be reached, Fabienne de Vries was called.
 She's usually helpful to the contestant and almost always gets the right word.

 - Password: In this game show contestants had to guess a secret word through a series of clues.

-- Keep Talking: Had the same format as "Password".
+- Keep Talking: Had the same format as Password.

-- You Bet Your Life: Some show tension revolved around whether a contestant would say the "secret word", a common word revealed to the audience at the show's outset.
+- You Bet Your Life: Some show tension revolved around whether a contestant would say the secret word, a common word revealed to the audience at the show's outset.
 If a contestant said the word, a toy duck resembling Groucho Marx with a mustache and eyeglasses, and with a cigar in its bill, descended from the ceiling to bring a $100 bill.
 Groucho sometimes slyly directed conversation to encourage the secret word to come up.

-- Saturday Night Live: A recurring joke in the show was the segment "Secret Word" in which two constestants in a game show had to guess hidden words based on clues from their celebrity partners.
+- Saturday Night Live: A recurring joke in the show was the segment "Secret Word" in which two contestants in a game show had to guess hidden words based on clues from their celebrity partners.

 - Ribert And Roberts Wonderworld: In this children's show three "magic keys" need to be obtained, after which a secret word is revealed in line with the day's subject.